Diploma in Primary and Urgent Care

 Who is the examination for?

 The examination was originally developed for paramedics working as paramedic practitioners.
-The College is working to deliver the examination to practitioners at ‘specialist’ level of practice and who work in primary and urgent care.
+The College examination is now for multi-professional practitioners at ‘specialist’ level of practice and who work in primary and urgent care.
 The examination assessment provides the core entry standard required to use the term specialist by providing an assessment that through its process is a defensible governance standard on which practice is recognised and can grow.

 What about existing specialists or advanced practitioners?

-Where practitioners are established and already working in the primary or urgent care environment the College is developing a process of sponsorship whereby an employer or an appropriate clinical supervisor signs a declaration stating that WPBA standards have been met and maintained.
-They would then be eligible to apply for the examination.
+Where practitioners are established and already working in the primary or urgent care environment the College developed a process of sponsorship whereby an employer or an appropriate clinical supervisor signs a declaration stating that WPBA standards have been met and maintained.
+This then enables existing specliast or advanced practitioners to apply for and undertake the examination.